 Subsea engineers develop, design and test and install long lasting, cost effective equipment and structures that are used below the surface of the sea, such as pipelines and wellheads.
 You may be called a subsea pipeline engineer.

 You could be:

-- designing, costing and testing components and fittings using computer-aided design (CAD) software and 3D modelling
+designing, costing and testing components and fittings using computer-aided design (CAD) software and 3D modelling

-- building a small scale model of a component, simulating the conditions it will have to withstand, observing its performance and analysing the result
+building a small scale model of a component, simulating the conditions it will have to withstand, observing its performance and analysing the result

-- planning appropriate improvements to the design of the component, applying them and testing it all over again
+planning appropriate improvements to the design of the component, applying them and testing it all over again

-- carrying out full scale testing of the finished component, ensuring it meets all operating and health and safety requirements
+carrying out full scale testing of the finished component, ensuring it meets all operating and health and safety requirements

-- managing the installation of pipelines and wellheads and connecting them to the rig or platform
+managing the installation of pipelines and wellheads and connecting them to the rig or platform

-- providing technical and engineering support to offshore teams
+providing technical and engineering support to offshore teams

-- producing budgets and plans for projects
+producing budgets and plans for projects

-- writing evaluations of project progress, success and any issues
+writing evaluations of project progress, success and any issues

 spending some time offshore to liaise with suppliers, manufacturers and other engineers.

 The figures below are only a guide.
 Actual pay rates may vary, depending on: